mbta/transit_project_ideas/personal_alerts.md

 [Cora Grant](https://github.com/digitalcora)

 ## Description
-Create a web page that displays any active or upcoming MBTA alerts relevant to the routes and stops you regularly travel on.
-MVP: Just display alerts by route (e.g. if you regularly use the Red Line, show alerts for all of the Red Line).
+Create a web page that displays any active or upcoming MBTA alerts relevant to the routes you regularly travel on.
 Similar to https://mbta.com/alerts, provide a convenient overview that allows “drilling down” for more details.

 ## Resources
 - Data source: [V3 API](https://www.mbta.com/developers/v3-api)